 Shows all nodes that are available in your KNIME installation.
 Every plugin you install will provide new nodes that can be found here.
-The OpenMS nodes can be found in Community Node > OpenMS Nodes to hook up to external search engines and the RawFileConverter are found under Community Node > OpenMSThirdParty Nodes for managing files (e.g., Input Files or Output Folders) can be found in Community Nodes > GenericKnimeNode.
+The OpenMS nodes can be found in Community Node > OpenMS Nodes for managing files (e.g., Input Files or Output Folders) can be found in Community Nodes > GenericKnimeNode.
 You can search the node repository by typing the node name into the small text box in the upper part of the node repository.